junksamiad/template-sender-engine/hld/ai-agent-implementation-guide.md

    - **ALWAYS REQUEST HUMAN AUTHORIZATION before proceeding to the next section**

 **DO NOT attempt to implement multiple sections simultaneously or jump ahead in the plan.**

+## Credential Management

+When implementing functionality that requires credentials:

+1. **Follow the established pattern**: Use the AWS Secrets Manager reference architecture
+2. **For local testing**: Request test credentials from the human supervisor
+3. **For mock data**: Create data in the same format as the production system
+4. **Key files to review**:
+   - `lld/secrets-manager/aws-referencing-v1.0.md` (credential architecture)
+   - `lld/db/wa-company-data-db-schema-v1.0.md` (DB schema with credential references)
+   - `hld/aws-secrets-summary.md` (summary of secret structures)

+This ensures that local implementations match the production architecture.

 ## Handling Challenges